cpbotha/cpbotha.github.io/content/posts/2019/whv-173-i-know/index.md

 2003](/2003/12/19/the-visualisation-and-image-processing-platform-formerly-known-as-dscas3/),
 open-sourced in 2007 and had its last release in 2012.

-Although it did see some use of that, the project went into hibernation (weeeelll....) when I left academia.
+Although it did see some use after that, the project went into hibernation (weeeelll....) when I left academia.

 My point is that, for about 10 years, I had a single technical *artifact* with